Spectrum of Schr\"odinger operators on subcovering graphs: Proof of the main results

 \subsection{A particular choice of the Brillouin zone.}

-Let $\cG\ss\R^d$ be a $\G$-periodic graph, where $\G\ss\R^d$ is the lattice with the basis $\{\ga_1,\ldots,\ga_d\}$.
+Let $\cG$ be a $\Z^d$-periodic graph with the periods $\ga_1,\ldots,\ga_d$.
 Recall that the band functions $\l_j(k)$ of the Schr\"odinger operator $H$ on $\cG$ are $2\pi\Z^d$-periodic in $k\in\R^d$.
 In order to prove our main results we need a particular choice of the Brillouin zone for $\cG$ instead of $\cB=(-\pi,\pi]^d$.
 By a Brillouin zone we understand any choice of the fundamental domain of the lattice $2\pi\Z^d$ in the momentum space.